kadena-community/kadena.js/packages/libs/react-ui/CONTRIBUTING.md

 should **offer a controlled and uncontrolled version**.
 For example, the `Pagination` component can be uncontrolled in the sense that it handles it's own state (which page you are on) when clicking arrows, but it also accepts an optional `currentPage` prop which allows the user to control it's state.

-This means it should always have two optional props:
+This means these components should always have two optional props:

 - Value that is being controlled
 - Initial value (for when it is not controlled).
-This prop should always be prefixed with `initial` - e.g. `initialPage`
+This prop should always be prefixed with `default` - e.g. `initialPage`

 ### Custom Styling